kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 log.info("Ethereum network set up successfully");
 ```

-Pay attention to the error-checking: all `NetworkContext` methods, as well as the `Test.setup` and `Test.run` methods, return [a Result object][neverthrow] (much like in Rust).
-If `setup` or `run` return a non-`Ok` result, the test will be marked as failed.
-This allows for easy, consistent error-checking: simply propagate the error upwards.
+This code uses the Kurtosis SDK, which is the same SDK that the Kurtosis CLI uses to communicate with the Kurtosis engine.
+The only new bits to pay attention to are the error-checking: all `EnclaveContext` and `ModuleContext` methods return [a Result object][neverthrow] (much like in Rust).
+If `result.isErr()`, we'll throw the result which will cause Mocha to mark the test as failed.

 Second, replace the `// TODO Replace with block number check` line with this code: